Shy07/eyeberrycn.com/README.md

 eyeberrycn.com
 ===

-public demo for Eyeberry Shanghai website
+Public demo for Eyeberry Shanghai website.

+## License

+The demo is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).